Can I do a Castor Oil Pack without the pack / compress?

 The conbiotics on the other hand, use up our bodies’ resources, they don’t make our vitamins, they create byproducts and gases that actually slow down peristalsis, making us constipated.

-The research shows that Castor Oil, compared to other chemical agents to break down biofilm, outperforms in vivo (in the human body)7,8,9.
+The research shows that Castor Oil, compared to other chemical agents that break down biofilm, outperforms in vivo (in the human body)7,8,9.
 We need to have a healthy microbiome to have good bowel movements!

 Stress does not allow you to have healthy bowel movements because it tenses up the parts of the body that need to be relaxed to work.